fenago/Grokking-Deep-Learning/Lab_9.md

 sentence embedding.
 But this change isn’t arbitrary.
 The network will learn how to incorporate the order of words in a way that’s useful for the task of predicting the next word.
 You’ll also constrain the transition matrices (the matrices that are originally identity matrices) to all be the same matrix.
-In other words, the matrix from “Red” -> “Sox” will be reused to transition from “Sox” -> “defeat.”
+In other words, the matrix from "Red" -> "Sox" will be reused to transition from "Sox" -> "defeat."
 Whatever logic the network learns in one transition will be reused in the next, and only logic that’s useful at every predictive step will be allowed to be learned in the network.